mmills6060/Northeastern-Masters-in-Computer-Science/CS 5001/Final Project/readme.md

 1. Get tensorflow to work with a provided dataset
 2. Do the same thing but provide my own dataset
-3. Write a script that will pull data of 100 listings from zillow api (Photo, listing price) and download to directory on computer.
-4. Rather than classification, use the "regression" functionality with tensorflow to assign an integer to each individual photo.
-Maybe increase number of listings to 1000 or something.
-Train machine learning model based on 1000 listings.
-(3,389 total listings in NYC)
+3. change the directory in which the saved ML models are stored.
+Git cant hold more than 100mb.
+4. See if I can classify images into different levels of quality
+5. Rather than classification, look to see if I can create a quantifiable value that characterises the quality
+6. Turn the number value into an actual price
-6. Integrate other variables from the Zillow API such as Bed, Bath, Location, etc and train a new model with additional variables. (more than one input?)
-Is the model more accurate?
+7. Integrate other variables from the Zillow API such as Bed, Bath, Location, Etc.
-5. Create functionality that will check for new listings every hour.
-Roughly 173 new listings per day.
-7 listings per hour.
-Retrain model with new listings.
-6. Create functionality that will keep track of the listing, look to see if it was rented, record rented price.
-7. Change algorithm to learn and predict the actual price the apartment was "rented" for as opposed to what it was "listed" for.
+8. Create functionality that will automatically import data from listings that have just come on the market

 # Problems

 Batch download worked for a litte bit, but google images would only display 100 photos.
 Changed Epochs to 25 and that dramatically increased the accuracy of the machine learning algorithm.
-Correctly prediccted Agassi with a 99.76 percent confidence.
+Correctly prediccted Agassi with a 99.76 percent confidence. i included a timer but it didn't seem to do anything zillow API only returns 800 listings. training just photos only rsulted in about 30% confidence
-Have to write an exception for invalid URL's passed through API API only returns 40 results per query, so I had to write a loop within the query itself to return the next page Some of the files are returned as some random weird document, so I included a check to make sure it is a JPEG extension